rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

  did not mince words in the pronouncement of anathemas to the iconoclasts.

 ???+ danger "Anathemas from the Seventh Ecumenical Synodikon"
+    Believing in one God, celebrated in Trinity, we salute the honorable images!
+    Those who do not so hold: Let them be anathema!

+    Those who do not thus think: Let them be driven far away from the Church.

+    We follow the most ancient legislation of the Catholic Church.
+    We keep the laws of the Fathers.
+    We anathematize those who add anything to or take anything away from the Catholic Church.
+    We anathematize the introduced novelty of the revilers of Christians.

+    We salute the venerable images.
+    We place under anathema those who do not do this.
     To those who presume to apply to the venerable images the things said in Holy Scripture about as idols: Anathema!

     To those who do not salute the holy and venerable images: Anathema!